Leo Goodwin (swimmer): 1908 London

+1912 Stockholm

+At the 1912 Olympics, he was entered in three events, but did not swim.

 At the 1915 Panama–Pacific International Exposition Goodwin set an outdoor record by swimming 3.5 miles in 1 hour and 38 minutes in San Francisco Bay.
 He won by 200 yards.
 He later received the Congressional Gold Medal, the highest peacetime award in the United States, for rescuing people from drowning at Newport News, Virginia.
 He retired from active competitions in 1922, but continued swimming through his seventies.

+He worked on his father's Manhattan Island excursion ferry for many years, before later retiring to Palm Beach.

+Honors

+Goodwin was awarded the Congressional Gold Medal, the highest U.S. peacetime award, for rescuing people from drowning at Newport News, Virginia.
+The award is not to be confused with the Congressional Medal of Honor which is usually awarded only to active members of the Military.

 In 1971 he was inducted into the International Swimming Hall of Fame as an "Honor Swimmer".

+He died at St. Vincents Hospital in New York on May 25, 1957.
+He was survived by a son, Tommy Goodwin who was a New York State golf championship five times.